-Member's Statement 371 - 6(2): Recent Visit to Kimmirut
+Member's Statement 372 - 6(2): Recent Visit to Kimmirut

 Hon.
+David Joanasie (interpretation): Thank you, Mr. Speaker, and I say "good morning" to the people of South Baffin.

-David Joanasie (interpretation): Thank you, Mr. Speaker.
-Good morning to my constituents.
-This morning, I am grateful to Premier Akeeagok and minister that were able to go to Kimmirut on October 5.
-The visit that we had there was to show the community of Kimmirut and also the runway and the terminal building.
-We also met with the hamlet council, and they also showed us the various sites around the community of Kimmirut, and we had a meeting with the hamlet council as to the issues they wanted to discuss.
+Mr. Speaker, this morning I rise and I am grateful to Premier Akeeagok and the Minister of Economic Development and Transportation for being able to go to Kimmirut on October 5.
+The visit we had there was to show the community of Kimmirut as well as the runway and the terminal building.
+We also met with the hamlet council.
+They also showed us various sites around the community of Kimmirut, and we met with the hamlet council as they had issues they wanted to discuss.

-We also went to Qaqqalik School.
-We also met with the teachers and students to talk about leadership and the opportunities of work in government.
+Lastly, Mr. Speaker, we also went to Qaqqalik School, and we met with the teachers and students to talk about leadership and opportunities for employment within the government.
 That was a great trip.
-I would like to thank Mayor Lyta and the hamlet council and the residents of Kimmirut.
+I would like to thank Mayor Lyta and the hamlet council as well as the residents of Kimmirut for being very welcoming.

-It's good that once the construction of the terminal building is completed, it will have a beautiful site to arrive into the community.
-I would also like to thank the Department of Transportation for proceeding with this project.
+It's good that once the construction of the terminal building is completed, the people of Kimmirut will have a beautiful terminal to arrive to when coming to the community.
+I would also like to thank the Department of Economic Development and Transportation for proceeding with this project.
 Thank you, Mr. Speaker.